aliencube/AzureDevOps.Extensions/Netlify/README.md

 ![](images/install.png)

 * `Version`: Specify the netlify-cli version.
-If omitted, the latest version of netlify-cli will be installed.
+If omitted, the latest version of netlify-cli is installed.
 Any specific version can be found at the [npmjs.com](https://www.npmjs.com/package/netlify-cli) page.

 ### Deploy to Netlify ###